MicrosoftDocs/azure-devops-docs/release-notes/2023/includes/pipelines/sprint-225-update.md

 ### No classic build pipelines for new organizations

 To improve the security of newly-created organizations, one can create only YAML pipelines, by default.
-This is because such organisations have the _Disable creation of classic build pipelines_ and _Disable creation of classic release pipelines_ toggles on upon creation.
+This is because such organizations have the _Disable creation of classic build pipelines_ and _Disable creation of classic release pipelines_ toggles on upon creation.

 Existing projects and organizations aren't affected.